johnsimon001/type-of-wireframe/README.md

 🔹 High-Fidelity Wireframes
 High-fidelity wireframes are detailed and closely resemble the final product.
 They include specific UI components, actual text, branding elements, and sometimes interactivity.

-Purpose: To refine and finalize visual design, gather more specific feedback, and hand off to developers.
+Purpose: To refine and finalize the visual design, gather more specific feedback, and hand it off to developers.

-Appearance: Polished visuals, sometimes with color, icons, and real content.
+Appearance: Polished visuals, sometimes with colour, icons, and real content.

 Tools Used: Figma, Adobe XD, Sketch.

 When to Use: Later stages of design when confirming UI decisions and preparing for development.

+✅ Type of Wireframe Used in This Project
+This project uses a Low-Fidelity Wireframe.

+Why: At this stage of the design process, the focus is on structuring the layout, planning the placement of elements, and aligning on user flow without getting distracted by visual styling.

+Characteristics Present:

+Simple black-and-white design

+Placeholder text and buttons

+No branding, color, or detailed UI components